-My Place Photography Competition encourages young people aged 4-18 in Scotland to explore their local buildings, places and archaeology.
-The theme for 2022 is My Place, My Space, My Story.
-Entries will now close at 11:59pm on 20th February 2022.
+My Place Photography is an annual competition run by the Scottish Civic Trust that encourages young people aged 4-18 to explore their local buildings, places and archaeology.
+The theme for 2023 was My Place, My Space, My Story.
+View the 2023 gallery here

 Places and children’s health workshop 3 May University of Glasgow

 MRC/CSO Social and Public Health Sciences Unit (SPHSU), University of Glasgow are offering this Places and children's health workshop on Wednesday, 3rd May from 10am-4pm in the ARC, University of Glasgow.
 The workshop is designed for policymakers, practitioners, researchers, and other professionals whose work or interests lie in understanding how [...]

 Studying physical activity in children’s environments

 SPACES is a Scotland-wide, long-term, research study exploring how young people use, experience, and move within their environments.
 In this new video, Paul McCrorie explains what the SPACES study, its impact so far, and its future direction.
 A series of infographics provide an overview of each of the four research areas: Physical activity [...]

 ‘The Life Story of the Adder’ through the Hebridean eyes of the ‘Adder King’

 Roddy Maclean ‘reviews’ the remarkable 1924 publication by Lewisman Norman Morrison, in his day the foremost authority on adders - here.
 Leugh ann an Gàidhlig / Read in Gaelic

 My Place photography competition – Entries open for 2023!

 The Scottish Civic Trust are reminding everyone to get your entries in for the 2023 My Place Photography competition!
 Entries will close at 11:59pm on 27th March 2023.
 My Place Photography Competition encourages young people aged 4-18 in Scotland to explore their local buildings, places and archaeology.
 The theme for [...]